-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Network > Dynamic DNS. - 3.
 Select the DDNS service provider (TP-Link, Dyndns or NO-IP). - 4.
 To use TP-Link DDNS service, you should log in with your TP-Link ID. - 5.
 If you choose other DDNS service, you should also log in with your DDNS account, select a service provider and click Go to register ...
 Enter the username, password and domain name of the account (such as lisa.ddns.net).